mounikakarasu/AI-driven-drone-management-system/README.md

-It is a full-stack system that acts as the "brain" for autonomous drone operations.
-It processes telemetry data through a three-layer decision pipeline — computer vision, hard-coded safety rules, and machine learning — then explains every decision to the human operator in real time.
-The system prioritizes transparent autonomy: operators don't just see what the drone decides, they see why.
+a full stack system that acts as the brain for autonomous drone operations.
+It processes telemetry data through a 3 layer decision pipeline — computer vision, hard coded safety rules, and machine learning and then explains every decision to the human operator in real time.
+The system prioritizes transparent autonomy and operators don't just see what the drone decides, they see why.

-Decision flow: Safety layer runs first and if a hard constraint is violated, the C++ engine overrides the ML model entirely.
-If the environment is "SAFE," the Random Forest evaluates all 5 telemetry features and SHAP deconstructs the prediction into per-feature importance percentages.
+Safety layer runs first and if a hard constraint is violated, the C++ engine overrides the ML model entirely.
+If the environment is SAFE, the Random Forest evaluates all 5 telemetry features and SHAP deconstructs the prediction into per-feature importance percentages.

 Stack:
 -Frontend: React 19, Tailwind CSS, Recharts, Framer Motion